It is part of the group of nine essential amino acids that are part of the structure of humans.

 Oral branched-chain amino acids probably reduce the symptoms of tardive dyskinesia.

 Tardive dyskinesia is a movement disorder that causes involuntary movement.
-It is most commonly caused by long-term use of antipsychotic medications in people with schizophrenia or bipolar disorder.
+It is most commonly caused by the long-term use of antipsychotic medications in people with schizophrenia or bipolar disorder.

 One study suggested that leucine supplementation can increase muscle strength.